 It's a very common question.

-Unfortunately, it continues to swell based on passed down "wisdom" one person to a next.
+Unfortunately, it continues to swell based on a passed down "wisdom" from one person to the next.

 Maybe 5 times out of 10, when you bring up CBD, you'll get the same response…

 "Yes... but you need some THC to make it work".

 We've got 100's of NIH studies that say NO!

 Almost all the research is based on CBD by itself and for good reason.

 CBD and THC have very different, even opposite effects in the body and brain.

 In fact, there's a great deal of research on how CBD counters many of the effects of THC.

 Let's take a look at what research says about the two.

 - What about the entourage effect and CBD with THC